rierjarv/public-ip-nsg-protected-vm/README.md

 # public-ip-nsg-protected-vm
-A virtual machine with a public ip, and nsg to protect vm from unwanted incoming traffic
+A virtual machine with a public ip, and a Network Security group (NSG) to protect vm from unwanted incoming traffic